hedyhli/outline.nvim/README.md

 Or, you can use keys `<C-j>` and `<C-k>` to achieve the same effect, whilst not having `auto_goto` on by default.

-This feature is newly added in this fork.
+### Symbol details

-- **Hide the extra details after each symbol name**
+Hide the extra details after each symbol name

 ```lua
 outline_items = {